 2.3 POAT (Payments on Account of Tax) deducted from money received

 Enter the POAT deducted by your employer.
-This can be found on your Certificate of Tax Deducted which is provided by your employer at the end of the year.
+This can be found on your Certificate of Tax Deducted which is provided by your employer.

 2.4 Other payments received, e.g. tips